 1. What is something people don’t know about you?

-3. What do you enjoy most about studying your degree and being in the health field?
+4. What do you love most about working in the Yarra Ranges?

 6. What event, past, present, or future, would you like to witness?

 I would love to see the northern lights (or aurora borealis) in the future.
 To visit Iceland or another Nordic region and see this amazing halo of colour would be a dream.

 7. Who do you admire the most?